wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 Wordpress >= 2.8, cURL extension

 == Changelog ==

+= V3.0.2 - 20.08.2013 =
+* NEW : Sweet Captcha Animals category added to the plugin.
+* NEW : Sweet Captcha Finance category added to the plugin.
+* NEW : Sweet Captcha Sports category added to the plugin.
+* NEW : Sweet Captcha Games category added to the plugin.

 = V3.0.1- 05.08.2013 =
 Bugfix : Sweet Captcha Ajax based conflicts with Themes and other plugins - fixed.